aaguseva/ChannelFlowControl/README.md

 # Channel Flow with Control

 MPI-parallelized high-performance code for channel flow in Fortran 90, building upon an older formulation by Flores & Jimenez (2006), with the opposition control strategy.
-The code solves coupled equations for vorticity and wall-normal velocity using pseudo-spectral direct numerical simulations, with Fourier-Chebyshev spatial discretization, Runge-Kutta timestepping scheme and constant mass flux.
+The code solves coupled equations for vorticity and wall-normal velocity using pseudo-spectral direct numerical simulations, with Fourier-Compact-Finite-Differences (7th order) spatial discretization, Runge-Kutta timestepping scheme and constant mass flux.
 The opposition control strategy is implemented as a proportionality between the boundary conditions on velocity at the wall and velocity at a given location above it.
 See Guseva & Jiménez (2022) for more details.

 Contributors: A. Guseva, O. Flores and J. Jiménez